ibm-js/delite/docs/StoreMap.md

 on the store items and the properties on the render items.

-This is particularly useful for a widget that needs to create items (or render items) based on store entries (like a data list, grid or calendar schedule etc...).
+This is particularly useful for a widget that needs to create items (or render items) based on store entries (like a data list, grid or calendar schedule etc.).
 Using this mixin the widget will benefit from a standard API and way of doing things.
 You will also benefit from the ability to map data from the store item to the properties your widget is expecting on the render items.